Get started

 Controlling your instrument with MIDI

 While the score section offers lots of versatility when it comes to writing and composing music with Csound, it can be a little restrictive when it comes to performing live.
 Many musicians will prefer to use a MIDI keyboard to trigger notes.
 Csound offers a very simple way of accessing values from the MIDI keyboard.
 But first Csound must be instructed to listen to messages from a MIDI keyboard.
 This can be done in the <CsOptions> section of the source code.
 The <CsOptions> section is populated with unique flags that tell Csound how to interact with different devices.
 A -Ma will tell Csound to listen for MIDI messages from all available devices.
-A -odac can also be added.
-This will instruct Csound to output audio to the computer’s sound card.
+The -odac we already added to pipe Csound's output to the computer's sound card.
 In order to pass MIDI note and amplitude data to an instrument, so-called MIDI-interop command line flags can be used.
 Consider the following example:

 <CsOptions>